 Gallup polling data from September 2013 indicated then that the trust of Americans in government had now fallen to historic lows.

-After the government shutdown this fall and the messy rollout of the Affordable Care Act over the past two months, including a high stakes Internet failure at Healthcare.gov, I suspect that a Gallop poll taken today would find that even fewer people trust that the executive or legislative branch of the federal government of the United States.
+After the government shutdown this fall and the messy rollout of the Affordable Care Act over the past two months, including a high stakes Internet failure at Healthcare.gov, I suspect that a Gallup poll taken today would find that even fewer people trust that the executive or legislative branch of the federal government of the United States.

 If my own article on the White House’s second open government national action plan gains more attention, I expect to find similar sentiments from people who choose to comment.